ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 * A [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can expand to the highest value that is allowed by the custom band.
 You can't switch custom bands unless you increase the volume size and move to a higher band.
 * Custom IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
 * The maximum IOPS for a volume with a profile within the _tiered_ or _custom_ volume profile families is [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles#tiers).
+* The maximum IOPS for a volume with the `sdp` profile is 64,000.
+To achieve more than 48,000 IOPS, the volume must be attached to a virtual server instance with a [3rd generation instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).

 ## Adjust IOPS in the console
 {: #adjust-vpc-iops-ui-block}